whisthq/whist/client-applications/README.md

 This repository contains the code for the Fractal client application, which is the end user's gateway into Fractal's technology.
 The user downloads and installs the client into `Applications` (MacOS) or `Program Files` (Windows), and launches it anytime they want to open up the Fractal browser.

-At a high-level, this repository has two main functions.
+This repository has two main functions.
 The first is that it's the home for all the source code related to the client application's GUI and background process.
-The second is that it's home to all the scripts and configuration involved in "packaging" the application for the user.
-This "packaging" involves bundling dependencies, notarization/certificates, and moving files to the correct place on the user's OS.
-Below, we'll discuss each of these functions in more detail.
+The second is that it's home to all the scripts and configuration involved in packaging the application for the user.
+Packaging involves bundling dependencies, notarization/certificates, and moving files to the correct place on the user's OS.

 ## Setting Up for Development